How carbon vacancies can affect the properties of group IV color centers in diamond: A study of thermodynamics and kinetics: COMPUTATIONAL METHODS

-where $q$ denotes the charge state, with $q \in [-3,+2]$, $E_{\text{def}}(q)$ is the total energy for the defect supercell with charge $q$, $E_0$ is the total energy for the stoichiometric neutral supercell, $\mu_i$ is the chemical potential of atom $i$, $n_i$ is a positive (negative) integer representing the number of atoms added (removed) from the system relative to the stoichiometric cell, $E_{\text{VBM}}$ is the absolute position of the valence band maximum, $E_{\text{F}}$ is the position of the Fermi level with respect to the valence band maximum (generally treated as a parameter) and $E_{\text{corr}}(q)$ is a correction term to account for the finite size of the supercell when performing calculations for charged defects~\cite{Vinichenko}.
-This correction term does not simply treat the charged defect as a point charge, but rather considers the extended charge distribution.
-The chemical potential of N was obtained using the $\beta$ hexagonal close-packed structure, that of Ge, Si and C were obtained using the diamond structure, that of Sn was obtained using the body-centered tetragonal structure and that of Pb was obtained using the face-centered cubic structure.
+where $q$ denotes the charge state, with $q \in [-3,+2]$, $E_{\text{def}}(q)$ is the total energy for the defect supercell with charge state $q$, $E_0$ is the total energy for the stoichiometric neutral supercell, $\mu_i$ is the chemical potential of atom $i$, $n_i$ is a positive (negative) integer representing the number of atoms added (removed) from the system relative to the stoichiometric cell, $E_{\text{VBM}}$ is the absolute position of the valence band maximum, $E_{\text{F}}$ is the position of the Fermi level with respect to the valence band maximum (generally treated as a parameter), and $E_{\text{corr}}(q)$ is a correction term to account for the finite size of the supercell when performing calculations for charged defects.~\cite{Vinichenko} This correction term does not simply treat the charged defect as a point charge, but rather considers the extended charge distribution.
+The chemical potentials of all the reference elements used in our calculations are listed as follows as a function of their crystal structure and total energy per atom: N ($\beta$ hexagonal close-packed structure, $-8.29$ eV/atom); C (diamond structure, $-9.10$ eV/atom); Si (diamond structure, $-5.42$ eV/atom); Ge (diamond structure, $-4.49$ eV/atom); Sn (body-centered tetragonal structure, $-3.80$ eV/atom); and Pb (face-centered cubic structure, $-3.57$ eV/atom).
 For diffusion studies, all defect atoms were located at the same position in the crystal lattice relative to the $V_{\rm C}$ with the exception of N, which was considered at two positions such that its average position in the crystal lattice relative to the $V_{\rm C}$ was the same as that of the other defect atoms.

-To compare the formation energy of the $V_{\rm C}-$X$V$ complex to that of the isolated $V_{\rm C}$ + X$V$, we compute the following quantities.
-For a given value of the Fermi level, let